 When inventories are sold, the carrying amount of those inventories is recognised as an expense in the period in which the related revenue is recognised.
 The amount of any write down of inventories to net realisable value and all losses of inventories are recognised as an expense in the period the write down or loss occurs.
-The amount of any reversal of any write down of inventories is recognised as a reduction in the amount of inventories recognised as an expense in the period in which the reversal occurs.
+The amount of any reversal of any write down of inventories is recognised as a reduction in the amount of inventories recognised as an expense in the period the write down or loss occurs.

-4.7 Financial assets and liabilities
+4.7 Financial Instruments